jkristia/hello-grpc/readme.md

 Using ts-proto (https://github.com/stephenh/ts-proto) for generating gRPC server and client.

-Use [this example (badsyntax/grpc-js-typescript)](https://github.com/badsyntax/grpc-js-typescript/tree/master/examples) as starting point.
-I update the generation to use ts-proto as it generates cleaner TypeScript interfaces and it supports 'plain' JSON interfaces.
+Used [this example (badsyntax/grpc-js-typescript)](https://github.com/badsyntax/grpc-js-typescript/tree/master/examples) as starting point.
+I changed the generation to use ts-proto as it generates cleaner TypeScript interfaces and supports 'plain' JSON interfaces rather than getter and setter methods.

 other gRPC + node links